Frankie8472/advanced-systems-lab/README.md

 ETH Computer Science MSc, Computer Science Department ETH Zurich

+## Compiler

+We use gcc 9.2.1.

 ## Goal

 Starting with a baseline version, we implement various optimizations to significantly speed up the performance of the Baum-Welch algorithm.

+## "baseline.h" Implementation

+Should be thoroughly verified.
+There's a chance of probabilities degenerating to NaNs if any of the values K, N, M or T is too small.
+This is due to how the model works and nothing to bother about.

+For simplicity reasons and to be able to optimize as best as possible, we assume anyway that K, N, M and T each are at least 4 and divisible by 4, which solves the problem in most to all cases.
+It could only occur if the (random) initialization of the observational data is very unlucky.

+## "sota.h" Implementation

+TODO

+## "scalar_optimized.h" Implementation

+TODO

+## "vector_optimized.h" Implementation

+TODO

+## "combined_optimized.h" Implementation

+TODO

 ## How to compile Benchmarks